Wednesday, January 26, 2011

 27.Iron Man 2: Director: Jon Favreau Writer: Stan Lee Cast: Robert Downey Jr. Don Cheadle, Scarlett Johansson, Gwyneth Paltrow, Sam Rockwell, Mickey Rourke, Samuel L. Jackson

-A sequel is a difficult thing to accomplish especially when the first was such a massive success.
+The issue: A sequel is a difficult thing to accomplish especially when the first was such a massive success.
 Iron Man 2 does get some things right and some it has problems getting past.

 You start off with going from the very end of the last one and not missing a minute.
 I like this because everyone who saw the first is not treated like a johnny come lately and is brought right into the thick of it with the characters they already know.
 If one thing can bug me about a movie watcher it is those who don't know the back story and are expected to be caught up by the filmmakers.
 Don't get me wrong subtle hints and jokes to the previous films are fine but we don't need twenty minutes of flashbacks to show us how the characters arrived at this point.
 Iron Man 2 does a nice job of this and lets you get right into the next chapter of the film.